nlordell/ethnum-rs/intrinsics/README.md

-# LLVM Generated Intrinsics
+# C Intrinsics

-This crate contains a build script and Rust bindings to LLVM generated intrinsics.
+This crate contains a build script and Rust bindings to C generated intrinsics.
 These intrinsics can optionally be used by `ethnum` crate and aren't intended to be used directly.
 See `ethnum` crate README documentation for more information.